-Under the new law, if the Public Company Accounting Oversight Board (PCAOB) certifies it has not been able to review a company’s audits for three consecutive years, the SEC must delist it, whereas previously the SEC could exercise its discretion.
-Based on this timeline, the first delisting may happen as soon as 2024.
+Under the new law, if the Public Company Accounting Oversight Board (PCAOB) certifies it has not been able to review a company’s audits for three consecutive years, the SEC must delist it.
+Previously, the SEC could exercise its discretion.

 “What regulator wants to see more than 200 companies migrate to markets overseas and over $2 trillion go out the door?” said Shaswat Das, Counsel with King & Spalding in Washington DC.
 “The Securities and Exchange Commission was reluctant to act, but now it has to.”

 US and Chinese markets are deeply intertwined.
-The Rhodium Group estimates US and Chinese investments in each other’s stock and bond markets totalled as much as $3.3 trillion as of the end of 2020.
-US investors own about $1.1 trillion in Chinese stocks and about $100 billion in debt instruments.
+Research firm Rhodium Group estimates US and Chinese investments in each other’s stock and bond markets totalled as much as $3.3 trillion as of the end of 2020.
+US investors own about $1.1 trillion in Chinese stocks and about $100 billion in debt instruments, it estimates.
 Chinese holdings of US treasuries alone total about $1.1 trillion.

 Some investors remain hopeful that the broader issue of compliance with US audit review requirements for Chinese companies can be tackled without wrenching market disruption.
 “The clock started ticking in 2021 and lasts for three years,” says Joel Greenberg, Senior Counsel with legal advisory firm Arnold & Porter.
 “It was deliberately set up that way to prevent things from going to a mass delisting, to give both sides time to work things out to avoid an outcome neither side really wants.”